 The idea of the Social Intranet has been around since about 2010, and it was revolutionary when first introduced.
-Although tools such as wikis, blogs, and online forums had long since found their way into company infrastructures, intranet managers and internal communicators often took a wide berth around interactive platforms.
+Tools such as wikis, blogs, and online forums had long since found their way into company infrastructures.
+But intranet managers and internal communicators often took a wide berth around interactive platforms.

 In the foreword to my 2011 book Social Intranet, I describe the concept as follows: